Share

 Copy link

-Source: Organization of Economic Cooperation and Development (OECD), OECD Data Explorer, http://pisadataexplorer.oecd.org/ide/idepisa/, accessed 2/23/2017.
+Source: Organization for Economic Co-operation and Development (OECD), OECD Data Explorer, http://pisadataexplorer.oecd.org/ide/idepisa/ (accessed 10/14/2024).
 Data analyzed and presented by the American Academy of Arts and Sciences’ Humanities Indicators (www.humanitiesindicators.org).

-“The Program for International Student Assessment (PISA) is an international assessment that measures 15-year-old students' reading, mathematics, and science literacy every three years.
+“The Program for International Student Assessment (PISA) is an international assessment that measures 15-year-old students’ reading, mathematics, and science literacy every three years except for a 1-year delay in the current cycle (from 2021 to 2022) due to the pandemic.
+After the 2025 data collection, PISA will change to a 4-year data collection cycle.
 First conducted in 2000, the major domain of study rotates between reading, mathematics, and science in each cycle.
 PISA also includes measures of general or cross-curricular competencies, such as collaborative problem solving.
 By design, PISA emphasizes functional skills that students have acquired as they near the end of compulsory schooling.
 PISA is coordinated by the Organization for Economic Cooperation and Development (OECD), an intergovernmental organization of industrialized countries, and is conducted in the United States by NCES.
-Data collection for the most recent assessment was completed in Fall 2015.”
+Data collection for the most recent assessment was completed in Fall 2022.”
 (Excerpted from the National Center for Education Statistics’ online PISA overview).
 The PISA scoring scales for reading literacy (and also math and science literacy) range from 0 to 1,000.

 Copy link

-Source: U.S. Department of Education, Institute for Education Sciences, National Center for Education Statistics, “Reading Literacy: Proficiency Levels,” https://nces.ed.gov/surveys/pisa/pisa2015/pisa2015highlights_4a.asp, accessed 2/23/2017.
+Source: U.S. Department of Education, Institute for Education Sciences, National Center for Education Statistics, “Reading Literacy: Proficiency Levels,” https://nces.ed.gov/surveys/pisa/pisa2022/docs/DescriptionsOf2022ProficiencyLevels-TableI33.pdf (accessed 10/14/2024).
 Data analyzed and presented by the American Academy of Arts and Sciences’ Humanities Indicators (www.humanitiesindicators.org).

-“The Program for International Student Assessment (PISA) is an international assessment that measures 15-year-old students' reading, mathematics, and science literacy every three years.
-First conducted in 2000, the major domain of study rotates between reading, mathematics, and science in each cycle.
+“The Program for International Student Assessment (PISA) is an international assessment that measures 15-year-old students’ reading, mathematics, and science literacy every three years except for a 1-year delay in the current cycle (from 2021 to 2022) due to the pandemic.
+After the 2025 data collection, PISA will change to a 4-year data collection cycle.
+First conducted in 2000, the major domain of study rotates between mathematics, science, and reading in each cycle.
 PISA also includes measures of general or cross-curricular competencies, such as collaborative problem solving.
 By design, PISA emphasizes functional skills that students have acquired as they near the end of compulsory schooling.
-PISA is coordinated by the Organization for Economic Cooperation and Development (OECD), an intergovernmental organization of industrialized countries, and is conducted in the United States by NCES.
-Data collection for the most recent assessment was completed in Fall 2015.”
+PISA is coordinated by the Organization for Economic Cooperation and Development (OECD), an intergovernmental organization of industrialized countries, and is conducted in the United States by NCES.”
 (Excerpted from the National Center for Education Statistics’ online PISA overview).
+The scoring scale for reading literacy (and also math and science literacy) ranges from 0 to 1,000.

 Copy link

-Source: U.S. Department of Education, Institute for Education Sciences, National Center for Education Statistics, “Reading Literacy: Proficiency Levels,” https://nces.ed.gov/surveys/pisa/pisa2015/pisa2015highlights_4a.asp, accessed 2/23/2017.
+Source: U.S. Department of Education, Institute for Education Sciences, National Center for Education Statistics, “Reading Literacy: Proficiency Levels,” https://www.oecd.org/en/publications/pisa-2022-results-volume-i_53f23881-en.html (accessed 2/23/2025).
 Data analyzed and presented by the American Academy of Arts and Sciences’ Humanities Indicators (www.humanitiesindicators.org).

-“The Program for International Student Assessment (PISA) is an international assessment that measures 15-year-old students' reading, mathematics, and science literacy every three years.
+“The Program for International Student Assessment (PISA) is an international assessment that measures 15-year-old students’ reading, mathematics, and science literacy every three years except for a 1-year delay in the current cycle (from 2021 to 2022) due to the pandemic.
+After the 2025 data collection, PISA will change to a 4-year data collection cycle.
 First conducted in 2000, the major domain of study rotates between mathematics, science, and reading in each cycle.
 PISA also includes measures of general or cross-curricular competencies, such as collaborative problem solving.
 By design, PISA emphasizes functional skills that students have acquired as they near the end of compulsory schooling.
-PISA is coordinated by the Organization for Economic Cooperation and Development (OECD), an intergovernmental organization of industrialized countries, and is conducted in the United States by NCES.
-The next assessment is in 2015.”
+PISA is coordinated by the Organization for Economic Cooperation and Development (OECD), an intergovernmental organization of industrialized countries, and is conducted in the United States by NCES.”
 (Excerpted from the National Center for Education Statistics’ online PISA overview).
-The PISA scoring scales for reading literacy (and also math and science literacy) range from 0 to 1,000.
+The scoring scale for reading literacy (and also math and science literacy) ranges from 0 to 1,000.

 Back to Humanities Indicators